Muay Thai in Koh Samui

 MUAY THAI IN THAILAND

 Muay Thai Boxing is the national sport in Thailand.
-The words Muay Thai mean the Thai “way” or “style” of boxing.
+The words Muay Thai means the Thai “way” or “style” of boxing.
 There are venues all over Thailand where Muay Thai events take place including 3 stadiums in Koh Samui and the 2 most important stadiums located in Bangkok: Lumpini Stadium and Rajadamnern Stadium.
-Channel 7 Stadium is popular for televising great fights.
+Channel 7 Stadium is popular for broadcasting great fights.

 The atmosphere during fight events in Thailand is electric and highly entertaining.
 The traditional music, the excitement, the betting and the fights will ensure you have the night of a lifetime!
 Muay Thai in Koh Samui is popular with several world class Muay Thai camps on the island and international fighters competing with Thai fighters to add some extra spice to the contests.